nanoonan/underdog/README.md

 **Requires**: Python 3.8+

 The *underdog* package provides Python classes and functions to easily access free equity-related data via Panda DataFrames.
 Data is automatically downloaded, kept up to date, and cached on disk for convenience and to improve performance and limit API requests to the data providers (which often rate limit the APIs).
-Currently, data is pulled from [Polygon](https://polygon.io), [finviz](https://finviz.com), and TD Ameritrade.
+Currently, data is pulled from [Polygon](https://polygon.io), [finviz](https://finviz.com), and [TD Ameritrade](https://www.tdameritrade.com/home.html).

+Real-time streams of time and sales, level one quotes, and one minute candle data are also supported.
+The data streams are written to a persistent log and the data can be accessed from multiple processes.

+The package is basically a convience wrapper over the underlying data services and the excellent [tda-api](https://tda-api.readthedocs.io/en/latest/index.html) package.

 Feel free to send questions, comments or feedback to: nanoonan at marvinsmind dot com.